FamilySearch/gedcomx/specifications/xml-format-specification.md

 ## 1.4 Compliance

-An implementation of the GEDCOM X conceptual model is "non-compliant" if it fails to satisfy one or more of the MUST or REQUIRED level requirements.
-An implementation that satisfies all of the  MUST or REQUIRED and all of the SHOULD level requirements is said to be "unconditionally compliant"; and implementation that satisfies all of the MUST level requirements but not all of the SHOULD level requirements is said to be "conditionally compliant".

 In addition to the compliance requirements provided by this specification, all compliance requirements provided by the GEDCOM X Conceptual Model identified by [`http://gedcomx.org/conceptual-model/v1`](https://github.com/FamilySearch/gedcomx/blob/master/specifications/conceptual-model-specification.md)